 3. Eliminates Odors

 Some homeowners don’t mind the earthy smell of an unfinished basement, but they definitely mind the musty smell.
 Unfinished basements emit a specific odor that is very difficult to camouflage with spray or potpourri.
 It slowly fills the storage containers, and then creeps into the living spaces above.

 Finished basements have sturdier insulation and drywall, and make a thicker barrier to the outside.
 This helps keep unwanted smells outside.
 Plus, one of the things to consider before finishing your basement is moisture; so, if any odor is caused by moisture issues, they will be fixed before renovation begins.

 Another one of the benefits of a finished basement is that it helps increase the energy efficiency of your home.
 The sturdier insulation that comes with finished basements helps to seal your home better and prevent air leaks, which can help keep your heating and cooling system working efficiently.
 Although you can finish a basement any time of the year, this is one of the reasons why winter is a great time to finish your basement.

 The heavy-duty insulation and drywall of a finished basement keeps out more than odor – it also helps to keep out pests.
 An unfinished basement can open a home to rodents, spiders, millipedes, and all manner of creepy crawling things.

 These pests are both unsightly and unsanitary and don’t belong indoors.
 Finishing the basement helps protect a home – and its inhabitants – from the things that go “squeak” in the night.

+These are just a few benefits of a finished basement and some reasons why finishing a basement is one of the home remodeling ideas for better organization.
 Tired of looking at your unfinished basement?
-Give us a call at 717-399-4708 or contact us today for more information.
+Give us a call at 717-399-4708 today for more information.
 At Zephyr Thomas, your perfect home is one phone call away.